scmorse/bitcoin-misc/sighash_proposal.md

 To be soft-fork compatible, obviously these changes need to be done through an alternate method to using the single byte nHashType with OP_CHECKSIG.
 Two such alternatives are:

- - P3SH - Use a `scriptPubKey` similar to P2SH, but ending with OP_EQUALVERIFY instead of OP_EQUAL.
+ - P3SH - Use a `scriptPubKey` similar to P2SH, but with an extra OP_NOP at the beginning.
 All instances of OP_CHECKSIG within the `redeemScript` can then use the featureful set of SIGHASH flags.
+There are a few variations on this.
  - OP_NEWCHECKSIG - Make another checksig opcode, possibly even using Schnorr signatures instead of standard secp256k1.

 Finally, while it may seem unnecessary to use an extra 4 bytes per signature, it should be noted that since this is in the `scriptSig`, it is entirely prunable.